skilchen/ZonedDateTime/Readme.rst

    away from solar mean time, since most people actually seem to prefer the distribution of light and darkness in the DST periods.
 -  if you compile with -d:useLeapSeconds it uses the leap second data from the Olson timezone files.
-Don't ask me, what that actually mean...
+Don't ask me, what that actually means...
 -  hopefully correct implementation of the used algorithms.
 -  it should run both on the c and the js backend.
 The Olson timezone stuff currently does not work on the js backend, because i don't know enough javascript to handle